-If not addressed, code quality issues resulting from a high technical debt will impact customer satisfaction, with users experiencing bugs.
-It will also restrict your organization’s ability to innovate and quickly react to changes and the latest trends.
+If not addressed, code quality issues resulting from a high technical debt will impact not only the customer experience but also your organization’s ability to innovate and maintain a healthy codebase.

 For our example, let’s consider a team with 50 developers, but you’ll need to know how many developers you have in your organization.